Welcome To...

 WABC MusicRadio 77 - Anyone alive in the 60's and 70's within a thousand miles of NYC should visit this site!
 It's a tribute to the biggest and best top 40 radio station of all time!
 And oh, by the way, you'll find the WABC "Tribute to Carteret High School" from 1978 on the site-- would you believe I still had a tape of it?

-The Red Green Show - This long-lived show from Canada (available in the USA on some PBS stations) is a combination of slapstick, intellect and absurdity, all held together with "The Handyman's Secret Weapon" - duct tape.
+The Red Green Show - This long-lived show from Canada (available in the USA on some PBS stations and now on DVD) is a combination of slapstick, intellect and absurdity, all held together with "The Handyman's Secret Weapon" - duct tape.
 We were on hand in Toronto in October 2005 for a taping of one of the shows of the 15th and final season.

 Other Favorite Links...